philipptandler/philipptandler/README.md

 ### 🌱 Arctic Vegetation Dynamics

 > A dynamic Bayesian modeling pipeline to analyze shifts in Arctic plant community composition using species co-occurrence and environmental drivers.
-> - Multivariate time-series modeling using the `gjam` package
+> - Multivariate dynamical model fitting using the `gjam` package
-> - Focused on species turnover, uncertainty, and community response over time
+> - Focused on ecosystem stability (resistance and resilience)
-> - Scripted in R for reproducibility and interpretability
+> - Developed a generalized framework to fit a dynamical model to a timeseries spatial raster data

 ### 🌾 Wetland Classification and Modeling